smitpatel-03/smitpatel-03/README.md

 <img src="coding.gif" alt="Code GIF" align="center" width="400px" height="360px" style="margin-left: 10px">

-- Hey, I am Smit Patel, an intermediate developer searching new project and an intership.
-I know that is usual that someone is asking for the work but i do every work with my heart and with perfection.
+- Hey, I am Smit Patel, an MERN stack developer, I do every work with my heart and with perfection.
-- Some people love the coding but i am passionate about the coding you know after some time love can be decrease but passion never.
+- Some people love the coding but i am passionate about the coding you know after some time love can be decrease but passion "Never".

-  Talking about my other hobbies, I love Working Out by my self 🏋️, learing about new business and <strong>teaching </strong>.
+  Talking about my other hobbies, I love Working Out by my self 🏋️, learing about new Technologies and <strong>Teaching </strong>.

 - Checkout my [LinkedIn](https://www.linkedin.com/in/smit-patel-0303/) 🖊️ .
 <br/>